Strange metal in the doped Hubbard model via percolation: Rewriting the Hubbard Hamiltonian

-which is close to the critical hole doping $p_c\sim 0.19$ identified in experiments both as the location of the vertical feature in the experiments noted above and as the point where the pseudogap collapses in a variety of cuprate materials~\cite{Loram2001,Tallon2001,Tallon2020,Proust2019}.
+using the values in \cref{tab:Pcvals}.
 Though we have chosen spin-down electrons to bound the clusters here, breaking the symmetry between the model's treatment of the different spins, this choice is arbitrary and exchanging spin-up and spin-down everywhere yields the same results.
+This argument depends on the hole doping only and is agnostic to the temperature of the system, so these values of $p_c$ are independent of temperature.

-The above argument depends on the hole doping only and is agnostic to the temperature of the system, so this $p_c$ is independent of temperature.
-Note, however, that for a large but finite $U$ virtual double occupation of sites produces a spin-spin interaction with energy scale $J$, that could in principle produce long-range spin correlations for $T\lesssim J$~\cite{Dagotto1994}.
-Our focus here will be kept to higher temperatures, for which ordering from such an interaction is not favored.
-Additionally, any disorder in the system, be it random spatial variation of the hopping $t$ or a random on-site potential, would also disfavor regular spatial order.
-Disorder is unavoidable in real systems, so the most relevant states to consider in our further analysis are precisely those without any order, manifesting the percolative behavior with $T$-independent transition that we have identified.
+For the triangular lattice with $P_c^{(\mathrm{tri})} = 1/2$ we obtain a critical doping $p_c^{(\mathrm{tri})} = 0$, i.e. half-filling, and while we could consider this lattice in principle, we would find no dynamics.
+As we will see, for a nontrivial rewriting of the low-energy sector of \cref{eq:HubbardH} the method developed here requires electrons to be able to hop without doubly-occupying sites, which is only possible with a finite density of doped holes.
+Thus we do not erroneously find metallic properties for systems known to be Mott insulators; for the triangular lattice the rewriting of the Hamiltonian would be entirely trivial.